fee-clochette/csvs2xls/README.md

 # csvs2xls
-Transform all CSV file in directory in one worksheet with multiple tabs
+Transforms all CSV files in directory in one worksheet with multiple tabs

+It can be useful to compile lot information in on sheet.